hth313/OS4/doc/keyboards.rst

 execute direct functions that are only present inside that mode.

-From the user point of view, it works like any execute direct function, or special key press, i.e. pressing the "C" key to clear the current entry in a busy waiting catalog.
+From the user point of view, it works like any execute direct function, or special key press, e.g. pressing the "C" key to clear the current entry in a busy waiting catalog.
 In both cases, there is no preview of the function and it is not programmable.